 Invented by plant breeder Robert E. "Buddy" Lee of Independence, La., the evergreen Encore Azaleas enjoy more sun than traditional azaleas, but offer the same easy care.
 Lee first envisioned Encore Azaleas in the early 1980s when he found a tray of azalea cuttings blooming in the summer sun at his small Louisiana azalea nursery.
 Inspired, he began crossing traditional spring-blooming azaleas with the rare Taiwanese summer-blooming azalea, Rhododendron oldhamii.

-The Plant: Encore Azaleas are similar to traditional azaleas in that they require proper planting, watering and care to thrive in their new home.
+Encore Azaleas are similar to traditional azaleas in that they require proper planting, watering and care to thrive.
 Here are a few simple guidelines to help your new plants grow to their fullest potential:

-Sun Exposure: Encore Azaleas perform best in full sun to light, filtered shade, preferably an afternoon shade.
-(In the deep South, and hotter regions, Encore Azaleas prefer morning sun with afternoon shade).
-A minimum of four to six hours of direct sunlight per day is required for proper blooms.
-Care must be taken to prevent exposure to drought or other heat related stress conditions associated with full sun exposure.
-However, too shady an area can result in skipped or significantly reduced bloom cycles.
+Encore Azaleas perform best in sites that offer anywhere from full sun to part shade.
+All day filtered sun or morning sun with afternoon shade are okay.
+A minimum of four hours of direct sunlight per day is required for proper blooms.
+Too much shade can result in skipped or significantly reduced bloom cycles.

-Fall & Winter Planting Care: Encore Azaleas do well and are easier to establish when they are planted in Fall or Winter.
-New roots produced in the Fall will help the azalea benefit from an early spring root flush so it will flourish in the next growing season.
-Although less watering is necessary when planted during the cool season, do not allow the roots to become dry.
-Cover your young azalea with insulating covering when extreme cold weather approaches.
-As your Encore Azalea matures, it will need less winter care.
-Do not fertilize until after the last frost in Spring, preferably just after the spring flush of blooms.
-When you do fertilize, use azalea feed (or a natural or organic plant food as directed).
-This fertilizing schedule is highly recommended in areas with sandy soils.
+Fall & Winter Planting Care: Encore Azaleas do well and are easier to establish when they are planted in fall.
+New roots produced in fall will help the azalea benefit from an early spring root flush so it will flourish in the next growing season.
+During the first winter, it's a good idea to cover your young azalea with insulating covering when temperatures are foecast to drop below 20 degrees F. As your Encore Azalea matures, it will need less winter care.
+Although less watering is necessary when planted during the fall or winter seasons, do not allow the roots to become dry.